Tom Clancy's Splinter Cell: Double Agent: Multiple endings

-Canonically, Sam saves the cruise ship, saves Hisham and shoots Lambert to maintain his cover.
+Canonically, Fisher saves the cruise ship, saves Hisham and shoots Lambert to maintain his cover.

 Xbox, PlayStation 2, GameCube and Wii version

-In 2008, Sam and CIA agent Hisham Hamza are being flown to Iceland to investigate suspicious activities at a geothermal plant.
+In January 2008, Sam and CIA agent Hisham Hamza are being flown to Iceland to investigate suspicious activities at a geothermal plant.
 However, the mission is aborted, with Irving Lambert activating a two-man Splinter Cell team to destroy the plant.
 Sam is met by Lambert aboard the Osprey to deliver bad news.
 Sarah Fisher, Sam's only child, has died after being hit by a drunk driver.
 Overcome with grief, he is unable to concentrate on his work and is pulled out of active service.

 Lambert offers Sam a job as a non-official cover operative, hoping that infiltrating John Brown's Army (JBA) will help Sam refocus.
 Acting in multiple staged bank robberies and killings, Fisher becomes an infamous criminal and is incarcerated in Ellsworth Prison, Kansas, where he befriends cellmate Jamie Washington, a JBA member.
 With indirect assistance from a Splinter Cell team, Fisher helps Washington escape, and is welcomed into the JBA.

 At their compound in New Orleans, Sam finds an e-mail written by JBA member Cole Yeager describing his intentions to take over JBA.
 If he chooses to send this information to the NSA, they briefly extract Yeager for interrogation; the information can also be sent to JBA, in which case Yeager is killed by the terrorists.
 Sam is then sent to hijack a train in Grand Central Station, carrying a large sum of money, gold and jewelry.
 Because Lambert pretends to be an arms dealer for the JBA, Sam has access to his NSA equipment and is easily briefed.

 After the JBA constructs a bomb using red mercury, Emile sends Fisher to Cozumel, Mexico to test it by blowing up a cruise ship.
 If the player chooses to sabotage the bomb detonation, Sam and Enrica are severely beaten.
 If the detonator is left operative, the bomb will go off with many victims.
 Unlike the other version, this decision does not affect the ending of the game.